sozbtn/wave-terrain-synthesis/README.md

 # wts
 Dynamic Wave Terrain Synthesis

-This repository contains an implementation of Dynamic Wave Terrain Synthesis with 3D visulisation and unique extensions including:
+This repository contains an implementation of Dynamic Wave Terrain Synthesis with 3D visulisation and unique extensions.
+It implemented as part of my [masters thesis](https://projekter.aau.dk/projekter/files/286179553/thesisReport.pdf) for the MSc.
+Sound and Music Computing program at Aalborg University Copenhagen.

+Extensions include:
 - Interfacing  and mapping with MPE compatible instruments for XYZ expressive control of the orbit
 - Unique modulation parameters:
   - Dynamic surface modulation